Medical Reimbursement Taxation Guidelines and Employee Benefits Insights

 Dear Gyan,

-Surely the co. can pay it on a monthly basis and ask for submission of bills for the financial year by February end so that the amount for which bills are not provided are made taxable and corresponding tax amount is deducted from the respective employees March salaries.
+Surely the company can pay it on a monthly basis and ask for the submission of bills for the financial year by February's end.
+This way, amounts for which bills are not provided will be made taxable, and the corresponding tax amount will be deducted from the respective employees' March salaries.

 Amitava Majumder